A common question for many German learners is how to arrive at that elusive end goal of fluency.

 A semester or a year abroad is a great way to begin if it fits into your studies.
 Extended travel or job placements can also be excellent opportunities to get to know the land and language more deeply.

-Who knows – maybe someday you’ll even decide to move to Germany long-term.
-In the meantime, try the above strategies, keep your free time full of German movies, enjoy other educational entertainment and check out FluentU’s own learning videos!
+Who knows, maybe someday you’ll even decide to move to Germany long-term.
+In the meantime, try the above strategies, keep your free time full of German movies and enjoy other educational entertainment!